-The three Program Educational Objectives and Seven Student Outcomes for our BS Civil Engineering program are:
+The three Program Educational Objectives for our BS Civil Engineering program are:

 - Graduates can obtain positions in both public and private organizations.